quixio/quix-streams/docs/connectors/sinks/influxdb3-sink.md

 InfluxDB is an open source time series database for metrics, events, and real-time analytics.

-Quix Streams provides a Sink for InfluxDB v3 to write the processed data to it.
+Quix Streams provides a sink to write processed data to InfluxDB v3.

 >***NOTE***: This sink only supports InfluxDB v3.
 Versions 1 and 2 are not supported.